Authentication

 Route Auth uses Caddy's forward_auth mechanism:

-- Caddy routes
+- Caddy forwards

-/route-auth/*paths directly to GateControl (Port 3000) (login page, assets) - For all other paths: forward-auth subrequest to
+/route-auth/*paths directly to GateControl (port 3000) (login page, assets) - For all other paths: forward-auth subrequest to

 GET /route-auth/verify - GateControl checks the session cookie

-- Invalid session:
+- On an invalid session:

-302 Redirectto login page
+302 Redirectto the login page

 {